Chubek/intresignia/README.md

 cv2.destroyAllWindows()

 ```
-An exhaustive list of settings will be added to this readme pretty soon.
+An exhaustive list of settings + grid search to find the best params using `grid_search.py` will be added to this readme pretty soon.
 Meanwhile please use the `help(Settings)`.

 Any questions regarding this library should be direct at Chubak#7400.